DCotterill/halixia-hugo/content/ma/learn-to-sew-1191.md

 layout: static
 ---

-Ever thought about taking up sewing as hobby
+Ever thought about taking up sewing as hobby?

 Some of us were lucky enough to learn to sew at a young age, but picking up a new hobby as an adult doesn't have to be daunting.
 You'll gain a great life skill that's practical as well as therapeutic.